 Native plant growth was noted throughout the DG-4B mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as annual bursage, mulefat, cobweb thistle, California poppy, Canada horseweed, and stinging nettle were observed sprouting in the DG-4B mitigation area.
-Native cover for the DG-4B mitigation area was estimated to be approximately 65 to 70 percent.
+Native plants such as mugwort, tarragon, mulefat, cobweb thistle (Cirsium occidentale), and caterpillar phacelia were observed sprouting in the DG-4B mitigation area.
+Native cover for the DG-4B mitigation area was estimated to be approximately 75 percent.

-Nonnative weed cover in DG-4B was estimated to be approximately less than one percent, which is approximately 20 percent less than the percentage of nonnative cover that was observed during the previous qualitative monitoring event and it was obvious that weed abatement activities had recently taken place.
-The only nonnative species observed in DG-4B was perennial pepperweed.
+Nonnative weed cover in DG-4B was estimated to be approximately 10 percent, which is approximately five percent more than the percentage of nonnative cover that was observed during the previous qualitative monitoring event.
+Nonnative species observed in DG-4B included black mustard, poison hemlock, and perennial pepperweed.
+All nonnative weeds were just starting to germinate and had not gone to flower or seed